-I’m currently a PhD candidate with The University of Melbourne, undertaking a PhD in Human-Canine interactions with youth experiencing mental ill health, to better understand this special and mutually beneficial relationship we have with our pets.
+I’m currently a PhD candidate with The University of Queensland, undertaking a PhD in therapy dogs.
 I have a strong passion to also better develop the scientific knowledge of dog training, canine behaviour and welfare.

 I’m committed to personally mentoring dog owners through education around their dog’s behaviour and learning processes, and the welfare and behavioural implications of the way we interact and engage with our best mates.

 - Certificate III Dog Behaviour and Training (National Dog Trainers Federation)

 - Bachelor of Science (majors Psychology and Behavioural Neuroscience) – The University of Melbourne

 - Postgraduate Diploma of Psychology – The University of Ballarat

 - PhD Candidate exploring therapy dogs and mental health – The University of Queensland

 - Society of Mental Health Research – NSW Government Bursary to present at conference on Animal Assisted Therapy